Wolverine: Naming

+Taxonomy and evolutionary history

+Classification

 Genetic evidence suggests that the wolverine is most closely related to the tayra and martens, all of which shared a Eurasian ancestor.

 There are two subspecies: the Old World form, Gulo gulo gulo, and the New World form, G. g. luscus.
 Some authors had described as many as four additional North American subspecies, including ones limited to Vancouver Island (G. g. vancouverensis) and the Kenai Peninsula in Alaska (G. g. katschemakensis).
 However, the most currently accepted taxonomy recognizes either the two continental subspecies or G. gulo as a single Holarctic taxon.

+Evolution

 Recently compiled genetic evidence suggests most of North America's wolverines are descended from a single source, likely originating from Beringia during the last glaciation and rapidly expanding thereafter, though considerable uncertainty to this conclusion is due to the difficulty of collecting samples in the extremely depleted southern extent of the range.

 Physical characteristics

 Anatomically, the wolverine is an elongated animal that is low to the ground.
 With strong limbs, broad and rounded head, small eyes and short rounded ears, it most closely resembles a large fisher.
 Though its legs are short, its large, five-toed paws with crampon-like claws and plantigrade posture enable it to climb up and over steep cliffs, trees and snow-covered peaks with relative ease.